 A trendy graphic designer and illustrator named Peter Good has passed away.
 He was 80 years old.
 His career lasted more than five decades.
-Peter Good and his wife teamed up to make memorable logos for various corporations, nonprofit organizations, and other institutions.
+Peter Good and his wife collaborated to create memorable logos for various corporations, nonprofit organizations, and other institutions.
 A couple of notable logos included the logo for the Mark Twain House & Museum and the Wadsworth Atheneum.
 He is also responsible for numerous graphic designs.
 He even designed the University of Connecticut’s oak leaf.

-There isn’t a graphic design organization that Peter Good hasn’t received an award.
-His work has been featured in prestigious venues such as the Library of Congress and the Museum of Modern Art.
+There isn’t a graphic design organization that Peter Good hasn’t received an award from.
+His work has been featured in prestigious venues, including the Library of Congress and the Museum of Modern Art.

 However, his most recognizable and famous work is the logo he designed for the Hartford Whalers.
 The Hartford Whalers logo is a popular design that has stood the test even after the franchise’s relocation in 1998.
 In this piece, we will go over the Hartford Whalers logo design.

 The Hartford Whalers organization was founded in 1972 as the New England Whalers.
-The franchise spent the first seven years of the franchise in the World Hockey Association.
-In 1979, the franchise would relocate to Hartford and debut as an NHL franchise.
+The franchise spent its first seven years in existence in the World Hockey Association.
+In 1979, the franchise relocated to Hartford and debuted as an NHL franchise.
 The franchise stayed in Hartford for 18 years before relocating to Carolina and becoming the Carolina Hurricanes, which they are still known today.

 Peter Good always aimed for his designs to be compelling and inspiring.
-At the time that he designed the Hartford Whalers logo, he wanted to be sure to create designs that connect with viewers on an emotional level.
+When he designed the Hartford Whalers logo, he aimed to create designs that would connect with viewers on an emotional level.

 Peter Good’s initial primary logo design for the Hartford Whalers accomplishes that objective without question.
 The bottom of the logo contains a green bubble-like “W” wordmark.
 This wordmark is a callback to a vital portion of the franchise’s first-ever primary logo.
 The first primary logo contained a similar “W” wordmark.
 The significant difference is that the wordmark was colored white.